 - Directly driving revenue.

-But if your organization has a large B2C component, and a large portion of your candidates are customers, there is good reason to give it a try.
+But if your organization has a large B2C component, and a large percentage of your candidates are customers, there are good reasons to try it out.

 To Drive Revenue or Not to Drive Revenue?